-Convenience is nice at times and there are some relatively impressive bottled cocktails or 'just add liquor' drink mixes available.
-However, as you might have noticed, I'm a big advocate for a freshly made cocktail.
+Convenience is nice at times, and there are some relatively impressive bottled cocktails or 'just add liquor' drink mixes available.
+However, as you might have noticed, we are advocates of a freshly made cocktail.
 The argument that a good cocktail is hard to make is one of the biggest myths in the world of adult beverages.
-They're easy and the difference in taste is worth an extra minute of your time.
+They're easy, and the difference in taste is worth an extra minute of your time.

 If you do want to buy ready-to-drink cocktails, shop wisely, read the label carefully and pay a little more for fewer artificial ingredients and a cleaner taste.
 Or, buy a non-alcoholic drink mix and add your own liquor.
 In the least, this gives you a little more quality control over your drinks.